 ums can we quote you on that

-― I have measured out my life in coffee shop loyalty cards (silby), Monday, 5 November 2018 03:09 (three months ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Monday, 5 November 2018 03:09 (five months ago) Permalink

 Likewise, I still play Diablo 3.
 My life is a mess.

 ― Allen (etaeoe), Monday, 5 November 2018 23:02 (five months ago) Permalink

 Blizzard has been antagonistic to the Diablo fanbase for the past decade.
 I’d never voice this stuff outside of ILX because I don’t want anyone to confuse me with these people, but the following stuff is super annoying:

 * Many of the systems that made Diablo 1 and 2 incredible were simplified for 3 to open up space for a number of systems that were both terrible in their conception and implementation.
 When these new systems were removed, the husk that remained is hilariously basic compared to Diablo 2. * Blizzard promised a lot of content that never arrived (e.g. two expansion packs).
 They also keep “dropping hints” about stuff that never materializes like a druid class (or Diablo 4).* The content that did land, like the Necromancer update, was super basic compared to expansions from Diablo 1 and 2.

 ― Allen (etaeoe), Monday, 5 November 2018 23:09 (five months ago) Permalink

 I’ll also say that this was BlizzCon.
 It blows my mind that people pay to go to this bullshit (and I write this as someone who plays way too much Diablo, Hearthstone, and World of Warcraft).
 Apple really should’ve gotten into the “pay to watch a press conference” game.